SoftUni-Internal/interactive-content/EN/11-Front-End-Basics/02-Bootstrap.md

 Bootstrap is the world's most popular front-end component library​.

-It is an open source toolkit for developing with HTML, CSS, and JS​.
+It is an open source toolkit for developing with HTML, CSS, and JavaScript​.

 It contains many functionalities, including: ​

-- Responsive grid system​
+- A responsive grid system​

 - Extensive prebuilt components​